jkalasas/pomotoro-app/backend/docs/GENETIC_ALGORITHM.md

-# Genetic Algorithm Task Scheduler Implementation
+# Genetic Algorithm Task Scheduler (PyGAD-based)

-This implementation follows the specifications in `IMPLEMENTATION.md` and provides a complete genetic algorithm solution for optimizing task schedules in the Pomodoro application.
+This document describes the current scheduler, implemented with PyGAD and a random-keys encoding that preserves the natural order of tasks inside each session while allowing interleaving across sessions.

 ## Overview